eddableheath/BosonSampling/README.md

-# BosonSampling
+# Boson Sampling
 Simulating boson sampling in an effort to sample from lattices to solve the SVP problem.

 Implementation of algorithm B from: https://arxiv.org/abs/1706.01260

 In simulation file the function Sim will run the boson sampling problem for n photons and m input modes.
+This will ouput a list with n values corresponding to the output modes of the n photons.

 ## Notes
 - Currently this only works for up to 6 photons as the Gray Code is only stored for up to this.